Fast algorithms for Vizing's theorem on bounded degree graphs

 \section{Abstract}

 Vizing's theorem states that every graph $G$ of maximum degree $\Delta$ can be properly edge-colored using $\Delta + 1$ colors.
 The fastest currently known $(\Delta+1)$-edge-coloring algorithm for general graphs is due to Sinnamon and runs in time $O(m\sqrt{n})$, where $n \defeq |V(G)|$ and $m \defeq |E(G)|$.
-In this paper we investigate the case when $\Delta$ is constant, i.e., $\Delta = O(1)$.
-In this regime, the running time of Sinnamon's algorithm is $O(n^{3/2})$, which can be improved to $O(n \log n)$, as shown by Gabow, Nishizeki, Kariv, Leven, and Terada.
+We investigate the case when $\Delta$ is constant, i.e., $\Delta = O(1)$.
+In this regime, the runtime of Sinnamon's algorithm is $O(n^{3/2})$, which can be improved to $O(n \log n)$, as shown by Gabow, Nishizeki, Kariv, Leven, and Terada.
 Here we give an algorithm whose running time is only $O(n)$, which is obviously best possible.
-We also develop new algorithms for $(\Delta+1)$-edge-coloring in the $\mathsf{LOCAL}$ model of distributed computation.
+Prior to this work, no linear-time $(\Delta+1)$-edge-coloring algorithm was known for any $\Delta \geq 4$.
+Using some of the same ideas, we also develop new algorithms for $(\Delta+1)$-edge-coloring in the $\mathsf{LOCAL}$ model of distributed computation.
 Namely, when $\Delta$ is constant, we design a deterministic \LOCAL algorithm with running time $\tilde{O}(\log^5 n)$ and a randomized \LOCAL algorithm with running time $O(\log ^2 n)$.
-All these results are new already for $\Delta = 4$.
-Although our focus is on the constant $\Delta$ regime, our results remain interesting for $\Delta$ up to $\log^{o(1)} n$.
+Although our focus is on the constant $\Delta$ regime, our results remain interesting for $\Delta$ up to $\log^{o(1)} n$, since the dependence of their running time on $\Delta$ is polynomial.
 The key new ingredient in our algorithms is a novel application of the entropy compression method.